-have also noticed that the competitor is posting 3 to 4 blogs on monthly basis, but we have not posted any content after 10th June 2022.
+We have also noticed that the competitor is posting 3 to 4 blogs on a monthly basis, but we have not posted any content after 10th June 2022.
 Also, We do not have any content posted in the other “Search By Island” categories.
-It is suggested to post blog content monthly to more traffic. is the screenshot of the last posted content:
+It is suggested to post blog content 8 - 10 times monthly to drive more traffic.
+Below is the screenshot of the last posted content: